ENCCS/julia-for-hpc/content/exercises.rst

 .. challenge:: Run the code

-   - Copy the source files from the code box above or from the `content/code/stencil/ <https://github.com/ENCCS/julia-for-hpc/tree/main/content/code/stencil>`__ directory of this repository.
+   - Copy the source files from the code box above.
-   - Activate the environment found in the Project.toml file
+   - Activate the environment found in the Project.toml file.
    - Run the main.jl code and (optionally) visualise the result by uncommenting the relevant line.
+   - Study the code for a while to understand how it works.

 .. challenge:: Optimise and benchmark